 Vincent Gonzales.
-SPS Senior Project Manager:
+SPS Project Manager:

-Over 23 years of design and construction related experience with a Bachelor's of Art and Architecture from the University of New Mexico & Master's Degree in Architecture from the University of Washington.
-Mr. Gonzales has worked on both multi-family, higher education, and K-12 education projects throughout his career.
+Over 20 years of design and construction related experience with a Bachelor in Art and Architecture from the University of New Mexico & Master's Degree in Architecture from the University of Washington.
+Mr. Gonzales has worked on both multi-family, higher education and K-12 education projects throughout his career.
 He has worked as the project lead on several architectural teams for a portion of his career and has worked with Seattle Public Schools as a Project Manager for the Capital Department.
 He is knowledgeable with all aspects of the design and construction from start to finish.
-Responsibilities included supervision of Project and Construction Managers and coordinate activities for assigned school construction projects from initial planning and design though construction with the goal of producing high quality learning environments.
-In addition, he advises staff on managing their project budgets and provides technical guidance to staff and architectural and engineering consultants.
+Current responsibilities include selection and management of design teams, general contractors and other consultants; coordinated with utilities and local jurisdictions; facilitation of program and design development with educators; administration of the public bid process as well as budget management.